zezo357/Storefront-Backend/readme.md

 ```

 # note
-all Authorization are the directly the token
+all Authorization are directly the token,
 example using super test
 ```
 set({ Authorization: token_that_got_returned });